Career growth strategies: a research-backed framework for every stage

 Map your transferable skill inventory

 The first step in any career pivot is identifying which skills transfer.
-Most professionals dramatically undercount their transferable skills, partly since they think of skills in job-title terms (“marketing”) rather than capability terms (“persuasive communication,” “audience analysis,” “data interpretation”).
+Most professionals dramatically undercount their transferable skills, partly because they think of skills in job-title terms (“marketing”) rather than capability terms (“persuasive communication,” “audience analysis,” “data interpretation”).
 The World Economic Forum’s 2025 report identifies analytical thinking, creative thinking, resilience, and AI literacy as the top transferable skills across industries [3].

 Build credibility in the new domain before the pivot